aws/serverless-application-model/examples/2016-10-31/image_binary_media_types/README.md

 aws cloudformation deploy --template-file ./template.packaged.yaml --stack-name sam-example-api-lambda-image-content --capabilities CAPABILITY_IAM
 ```

 Invoke the API's root endpoint `/none` to see the API respond with a 200 (assuming you followed the optional step above).
 You will find the response body contains a png file.
-In the SAM template, we explicitly state `Authorizer: NONE` to make this a public/open endpoint (the Authorizer Lambda Function is not invoked).

 Make sure you set the client's request headers with "accept" : "image/png" to make this example work.